aficnar/slackpolice/README.md

 ---

 ## <a name="about_me">7.
 About me</a>
-I'm a theoretical physicist and an aspiring data scientist.
+My name is Andrej Ficnar, I'm a theoretical physicist and an aspiring data scientist.
 I got my PhD from Columbia University in 2014, where I studied applications of string theory to real-world physical systems in order to better understand their properties.
 After that, I moved to the University of Oxford for a postdoc, where I got more and more interested in applying my coding and analytical skills to data-rich environments.
 This eventually led me back to New York in 2016, and then into Insight.

 Check out my profile on [Linkedin](https://www.linkedin.com/in/aficnar) and my codes on [Github](https://github.com/aficnar/) for more info about me.

----

 <script>
 function showhide(elem) {